Chart Color Schemes

 Albury East's health metrics are close to national benchmarks.

 Common health conditions are slightly more prevalent than average across both younger and older age cohorts.
-Approximately 52% (~10,840 people) have private health cover, leading the average SA2 area rate.
-The most common medical conditions are mental health issues at 9.0%, followed by asthma at 8.9%.
-About 68.0% declare themselves completely clear of medical ailments, compared to 64.2% across Rest of NSW.
-The area has 16.2% (3,347 people) aged 65 and over, lower than the 20.1% in Rest of NSW.
-Overall, it aligns with the general population's health profile.
+Private health cover rate is approximately 52%, impacting about 10,840 people, which is higher than the average SA2 area.
+The most common medical conditions are mental health issues (9.0%) and asthma (8.9%).
+About 68.0% of residents report no medical ailments, compared to 64.2% in Rest of NSW.
+Around 16.2% of residents are aged 65 and over (3,347 people), lower than the 20.1% in Rest of NSW.

 Frequently Asked Questions - Health